skypjack/entt/README.md

 });
 ```

+To test the _orphanity_ of a single entity, use the member function `orphan`
+instead.
+It accepts a valid entity identifer as an argument and returns true in
+case the entity is an orphan, false otherwise.

+In general, all these functions can result in poor performance.<br/>
-In general, `each` is fairly slow because of some checks it performs on each and
+`each` is fairly slow because of some checks it performs on each and every
-every entity.
-For similar reasons, `orphans` can be even slower.<br/>
+entity.
+For similar reasons, `orphans` can be even slower.
+Both functions should
-Both functions should not be used frequently to avoid the risk of a performance
+not be used frequently to avoid the risk of a performance hit.
-hit.

 ## Side notes